iomarr/UiPath-Automation-Samples/README.md

 3. Run the `Main.xaml`.

 ## ⚠ Important Note:
-For the RPA Challenge project to run correctly, please ensure that the file paths used are updated to reflect your local machine's directories.
+For the projects to run correctly, please ensure that the file paths used are updated to reflect your local machine's directories as well as the orchestrator assets.